Circular shift

 and then the sequence repeats; this four-tuple therefore has four distinct circular shifts.
 However, not all n-tuples have n distinct circular shifts.
 For instance, the 4-tuple (a, b, a, b) only has 2 distinct circular shifts.
 The number of distinct circular shifts of an n-tuple is $\frac{n}{k}$, where k is a divisor of n, indicating the maximal number of repeats over all subpatterns.

 In computer programming, a bitwise rotation, also known as a circular shift, is a bitwise operation that shifts all bits of its operand.
 Unlike an arithmetic shift, a circular shift does not preserve a number's sign bit or distinguish a floating-point number's exponent from its significand.
 Unlike a logical shift, the vacant bit positions are not filled in with zeros but are filled in with the bits that are shifted out of the sequence.

 Implementing circular shifts

 Circular shifts are used often in cryptography in order to permute bit sequences.
-Unfortunately, many programming languages, including C, do not have operators or standard functions for circular shifting, even though virtually all processors have bitwise operation instructions for it (e.g. Intel x86 has ROL and ROR).
+Unfortunately, many programming languages, including C, do not have operators or standard functions for circular shifting, even though virtually all processors have bitwise operation instructions for it (e.g. Intel x86 has ROL (Rotate Left) and ROR (Rotate Right)).

 However, some compilers may provide access to the processor instructions by means of intrinsic functions.
 In addition, some constructs in standard ANSI C code may be optimized by a compiler to the "rotate" assembly language instruction on CPUs that have such an instruction.
 Most C compilers recognize the following idiom, and compile it to a single 32-bit rotate instruction.